GoogleCloudPlatform/solutionbuilder-terraform-genai-doc-summarization/tutorial.md

 # Customize a Generative AI Document Summarization solution

-Learn how to build and deploy your own proof of concept based on the deployed [Generative AI Document Summarization](https://console.cloud.google.com/products/solutions/details/generative-ai-document-summarization) Jump Start Solution (JSS).
-You can customize the Jump Start Solution (JSS) deployment by creating a copy of the source code.
+Learn how to build and deploy your own proof of concept based on the deployed [Generative AI Document Summarization](https://console.cloud.google.com/products/solutions/details/generative-ai-document-summarization) Jump Start Solution.
+You can customize the Jump Start Solution deployment by creating a copy of the source code.
 You can modify the infrastructure and application code as needed and redeploy the solution with the changes.

 To avoid conflicts, only one user should modify and deploy a solution in a single GCP project.

 ## Open cloned repository as workspace

-Open the directory where the repository is cloned as a workspace in the editor:
+Open the directory where the repository is cloned as a workspace in the editor, follow the steps based on whether you are using the Cloud Shell Editor in Preview Mode or Legacy Mode.

+---
+**Legacy Cloud Shell Editor**

 * Go to the `File` menu.
 * Select `Open Workspace`.
+* Choose the directory where the repository has been cloned.
+This directory is the current directory in the cloud shell terminal.

+**New Cloud Shell Editor**

+* Go the hamburger icon located in the top left corner of the editor.
+* Go to the `File` Menu.
+* Select `Open Folder`.
 * Choose the directory where the repository has been cloned.
 This directory is the current directory in the cloud shell terminal.

 ## Details of your chosen Generative AI Document Summarization Jump Start Solution